crogger62/Linear/README.md

 Typescript apps to create an issue, list issues (w/filtering), produce a count of issues per user and use of a webhook to catch various events defined in the API.

 Requires Linear API key in .env
-Webhook-server.ts requires webhook API key in .env. which you can get here: https://linear.app/crog/settings/api
+Webhook-server.ts requires webhook API key in .env. which you can get in Settings->API

 Versions with "-annotated" have additional comments